thisiskarthikeyan/2023-hands-on/redshift.md

-select 'customer' entity, count(*) from CUSTOMER union all select 'lineitem' entity, count(*) from LINEITEM union all select 'nation' entity, count(*) from NATION union all select 'orders' entity, count(*) from ORDERS union all select 'part' entity, count(*) from PART union all select 'partsupp' entity, count(*) from PARTSUPP union all select 'region' entity, count(*) from REGION union all select 'supplier' entity, count(*) from SUPPLIER order by 2;
+select 'customer' entity, count(*) from CUSTOMER union all select 'lineitem' entity, count(*) from LINEITEM union all select 'nation' entity, count(*) from NATION union all select 'ordertbl' entity, count(*) from ORDERTBL union all select 'parttbl' entity, count(*) from PARTTBL union all select 'partsupp' entity, count(*) from PARTSUPP union all select 'region' entity, count(*) from REGION union all select 'supplier' entity, count(*) from SUPPLIER order by 2;